Electronic waste: RoHS Directive

-In 2003, the EC not only implemented legislation on waste collection but also the RoHS Directive on the alternative use of hazardous materials (Cadmium, mercury, flammable materials, polybrominated biphenyls, lead and polybrominated diphenyl ethers) used in the production of electronic and electric equipment (RoHS Directive 2002/95/EC).
+In 2003, the EC not only implemented legislation on waste collection but also the RoHS Directive on the alternative use of hazardous materials (Cadmium, mercury, flammable materials, polybrominated biphenyls, lead and polybrominated diphenyl ethers) used in the production of electronic and electric equipment.

-This Directive was again revised in December 2008 and later again in January 2013 (RoHS recast Directive 2011/65/EU).
-In 2017, the EC has made adjustment to the existing Directive considering the impact assessmen and adopted to a new legislative proposal (RoHS 2 scope review).
-On 21 November 2017, the European Parliament and Council has published this legislation amending the RoHS 2 Directive in their official journal.
+This Directive was again revised in December 2008 and later again in January 2013.
+In 2017, the EC has made adjustment to the existing Directive considering the impact assessment and adopted to a new legislative proposal.
+On 21 November 2017, the European Parliament and Council published this legislation amending the RoHS 2 Directive in their official journal.

 European Commission legislation on batteries and accumulators (Batteries Directive)

-Each year, the EU reports nearly 800 000 tons of batteries from automotive industry, industrial batteries of around 190 000 tons and consumer batteries around 160 000 tons entering the Europe region.
-These batteries are one of the most commonly used products in household appliances and other battery powered products in our day-to-day life.
-The important issue to look into is how this battery waste is collected and recycled properly, which has the consequences of resulting in hazardous materials release into the environment and water resources.
-Generally, many parts of these batteries and accumulators / capacitors can be recycled without releasing these hazardous materials release into our environment and contaminating our natural resources.
-The EC has rolled out a new Directive to control the waste from the batteries and accumulators known as 'Batteries Directive' aiming to improve the collecting and recycling process of the battery waste and control the impact of battery waste on our environment.
+Each year, the EU reports that nearly 800,000 tons of automotive batteries, around 190,000 tons of industrial batteries, and around 160,000 tons of consumer batteries enter the European region.
+These batteries are among the most commonly used in household appliances and other battery-powered products in our day-to-day lives.
+The important issue to address is how this battery waste is properly collected and recycled, as improper handling can release hazardous materials into the environment and water resources.
+Generally, many components of these batteries and accumulators/capacitors can be recycled without releasing hazardous materials into the environment and contaminating natural resources.
+The EC has rolled out a new Directive to control the waste from batteries and accumulators known as the 'Batteries Directive', aiming to improve the collection and recycling process of battery waste and control the impact of battery waste on our environment.
 This Directive also supervises and administers the internal market by implementing required measures.